KEK-SBRC-CryoEM/gotocloud/analysis/ctf_analysis/readme.md

 - **[`ctf.py`](./ctf.py)**: contains core CTF functions, including calculation of the CTF aliasing limit and the 1D/2D phase shift CTF.

 - **[`boxsize_analysis.py`](./boxsize_analysis.py)**: Provides two analysis modes:
-  1. **opt**: Calculates the optimal box size for a given set of microscope parameters.
+  a. **opt**: Calculates the optimal box size for a given set of microscope parameters.
-  2. **plot**: Generates plots to visualize the optimal boxsize across a range of parameter values.
+  b. **plot**: Generates plots to visualize the optimal boxsize across a range of parameter values.

 # Table of Contents